alessandroryo/trivia-game/README.md

 ### Command

-The Command design pattern is used to encapsulate a request or operation as an object, allowing it to be passed around as a single command.
+A request or operation is packaged as an object and handed around as a single command using the Command design pattern.
 In this project, the *TriviaGameCommand* interface and *StartGameCommand* class implement the Command design pattern by encapsulating the request to start the trivia game as an object.
 The *StartGameCommand* class has a constructor that takes a TriviaGame object and an `execute()` method that plays the game.
 This `execute()` method will be called in *Main* class in `startGame()` method.

 **TriviaGameCommand.java**